 Welcome to 3D!

 We are having a fantastic year!
-Last term we learnt about food, instructions, recounts and multiplication.
-This term we are learning about the Stone Age.
+Last term we learnt about prehistoric times and we worked hard to improve our multiplication and division skills.
+This term we are learning about predators and ecosystems.
 You are all working so hard - you have made Miss Benniston and I really excited about your progress so far this year and very proud of you.
 Everyday is a fun and fantastic adventure :)